Greek Landmarks Off the Beaten Path to Visit

 Atop the Acropolis of Kastoria, the Byzantine Museum of Kastoria arranges free guided walking tours to some of the many Byzantine and post-Byzantine church landmarks.

 Such as the Church of Panagia Koumpelidiki, circa 9th to 11th century.
-This tiny church with a small dome is the city’s symbol and hopeful emblem.
+This tiny church with a small dome is the city’s symbol and emblem of hope.

 A long lakefront promenade connects the enchanting Old Town with the energetic New Town.